Sarah Beckman, Executive Director

 kevintung@outsidethelens.org

-Tyler Hodgson, Education Manager
+Tyler Hodgson, Associate Director of Education & Programs

 Tyler was born and raised in San Francisco, CA. She received her BA in Sociology from University of California at Davis, and her MEd and teaching credential from DePaul University.
 She taught in Chicago, IL for five years and in Seattle, WA for one year before moving to San Diego.
 Through her years of teaching she led social and emotional learning as well as restorative justice curriculum and practices.
 Tyler believes diversity, equity, inclusion, and access to digital media in education allows for both lifelong learning and social change.
 In her free time she enjoys spending time with her family, reading, baking, and being outdoors.